D1GQ/Minecraft-Animatic/README.md

 ### For glTF Models

 1. **Create Animation:**
-   After animating the original imported model, select all related objects.
+   After animating the original imported model, select all related empties.

 2. **Export Animation:**
-   Go to `File > Export > Export Minecraft Animation`.
+   Go to `File > Export > Export Minecraft Animation`, be sure "Export From Armature" is unticked.

 3. **Finish:**
    The animation is now exported and ready for use in Minecraft.